 1. Solid industry knowledge

 All content you produce needs to be based upon a solid industry knowledge.
 This is a must for thought leadership beginners.
 Branching out into unknown industries will only end in disaster.
 Stick to what you know and the rest will follow.

 2. Acute awareness of current events and trends

 It’s important to be aware of the current events in the world.
 With the political turmoil throughout 2016 of the US election and the UK’s decision to leave the EU, certain topics of conversation are going to have a greater influence on your audience than others.
-Demonstrating your up to date with the current events and trends will keep you at the forefront of your industry.
+Demonstrating you're up to date with current events and trends will keep you at the forefront of your industry.

 3. Deep understanding of problems

 In order to write useful content for your readers, you must first understand their problems.
-Creating content that doesn’t help them solve their pain points is going to of no use, and won’t establish you as a thought leader.
+Creating content that doesn’t help them solve their pain points is going to be of no use, and won’t establish you as a thought leader.
 It’s not enough to have a rudimentary understanding, you need to really dig deep to get to the heart of the issue.

 4. Real solution to real problems

 The problems that you solve need to be real.
 This goes hand-in-hand with a deep understanding.
 Just as the problems need to be real, so do the solutions.
 It’s no use providing a solution that doesn’t actually work.

 If what your competitors are doing works, then don’t be afraid to follow suit.
 It’s okay to use them for ideas and inspiration but…